 I cannot stress how important this is.
-The Assetz team is constantly evaluating new loans and assessing risk to maintain quality and to make sure quality loans are offered to lenders.
+The Assetz team is constantly evaluating new loans and assessing risk to make sure quality loans are offered to lenders.
 What I truly appreciate about Assetz’s credit team is that they stress test existing loans on a regular basis by looking at borrowers company accounts and making sure borrowers are adhering to the loan stipulations.
 This way any potential issues that might affect future loan repayments can be identified and communicated to lenders.

 Since all loans are secured by assets such as property, this makes lending somewhat safer.
 Having said that, securities are only as good as the valuations placed upon them and disposal ability, so it’s good to read the valuation documents to see if any red flags exist.
 There have been a few defaults on older loans where the accuracy of valuations was questionable, but this was the exception rather than the norm.
 Assetz Capital’s experience has grown and I think valuation mistakes will be fewer now.

 Assetz Capital is a profitable company which has been growing at a strong rate annually.
-In fact they expect their loan book to reach £1bn by 2019.
+In fact, they expect their loan book to reach £1bn by 2019.
 The loan book also continues to grow and the quality remains good.